mohamedzaghloul9/Bigdata-Real-Time-Presidential-Election/README.md

 1. Data Generation: An API generates voter data including ID, gender, age, state, and candidate decision.
 2. Data Ingestion to Kafka: The generated data is streamed into a Kafka topic (voter_data), serving as a message broker to allow seamless data flow.
 3. Data Storage in HDFS: Using a Flume agent, the data from Kafka is continuously ingested into HDFS, enabling robust data storage and easy access for large-scale data processing.
-4. Data Processing with Spark Streaming: Spark Streaming reads the data directly from Kafka, processes it in real-time, and computes key metrics like: o	Vote count per candidate o	Vote demographics by age, gender, and state o	Total vote count and percentage distribution
+4. Data Processing with Spark Streaming: Spark Streaming reads the data directly from Kafka, processes it in real-time, and computes key metrics
 5. Real-Time Visualization in Streamlit: The processed data is passed to Streamlit, where it’s dynamically visualized.
 Key insights include live tracking of the winning candidate, demographics, and geographic distribution of votes.